stiac/accessibility_widget/README.md

 1. `npm install`
 2. `npm run build:tailwind`

-The command scans `accessibility-menu.js`, compiles only the classes the widget needs, and writes a minified stylesheet next to the script so FTP-only deployments remain lightweight.
+The command scans `accessibility-widget.js`, compiles only the prefixed classes the widget needs, and writes a minified stylesheet next to the script so FTP-only deployments remain lightweight.

 ### Internationalisation